 Other Ways to Get Southwest Points

-You can instantly transfer Chase Ultimate Rewards points from the Chase Sapphire Preferred, Chase Ink Bold, or Chase Ink Plus to Southwest Airlines on a 1:1 ratio, if you’re running low on Southwest points.
+You can instantly transfer Chase Ultimate Rewards points from the Chase Sapphire Preferred, (no longer offered) Chase Ink Bold, or Chase Ink Plus to Southwest Airlines on a 1:1 ratio, if you’re running low on Southwest points.

 Note that transferring points directly from Ultimate Rewards to Southwest do NOT count towards the Companion Pass.
 But you can use them for Southwest flights